virtualtam/fortune-metal-fairy-tale/README.md

 # CREDITS FOR C00KIES

-The contents of the fortune-mod files come from miscellaneous sources from all over the web, respectively:
+The contents of this fortune-mod originally come from miscellaneous sources from all over the web, respectively:

 The original thread written by Sean Tran, "A Young Person's Guide to Metal":
 * http://www.progarchives.com/forum/forum_posts.asp?TID=23990

-And lots of variants:
+And a handful of variants:
 * http://www.progarchives.com/forum/forum_posts.asp?TID=33868
 * http://www.sevenstring.org/forum/general-music-discussion/22849-metal-styles-explained-through-dragon-princess-story-2.html
 * http://rateyourmusic.com/list/emperorsakis/how_would_any_type_of_metalhead_save_the_princess_from_the_dragon_